Straddle Stretch

 Follow these step-by-step instructions to perform Straddle Stretch with proper form and technique.

-Sit on the floor with your legs extended in a wide 'V' shape.
-Make sure your back is straight and your shoulders are relaxed.
+Sit on the floor with your legs extended out to the sides as wide as comfortable, forming a 'V' shape.

 Secondary Muscles